oughtinc/.github/profile/README.md

 Our projects include:

 - 🔬 [Elicit](https://elicit.org/), the AI Research Assistant
-- 🧊 [ICE](https://github.com/oughtinc/ice), a Python library and trace visualizer for language model programs
+- 🧊 [ICE](https://github.com/oughtinc/ice), a trace visualizer for language model programs
 - 📓 [Factored Cognition Primer](https://primer.ought.org/), a tutorial on how to write compositional language model programs

 We are always looking for talented and motivated people to join us or collaborate with us.
 If you are interested, please check out our [careers page](https://ought.org/careers).